 Copyright issues etc. have to be cleared by the author(s) prior to submitting the manuscript.
 This applies also to photographs where it is felt customary to obtain consent from the person(s) appearing.

 Figures and tables should not duplicate information given in the text of the article.

-If applicable, short Acknowledgements may be added at the end of the
+If applicable, short Acknowledgements may be added at the end of the article, after References.

-Proofs are sent in PDF-format by e-mail to the corresponding author.
+Proofs are sent in pdf-format by e-mail to the corresponding author.
 Authors are requested to check their proofs carefully for printer’s errors and return them within 48 hours.

 Manuscripts should be submitted by e-mail in Word-format.

 All authors must give signed consent to publication and give the e-mail address of the author to whom correspondence and proofs should be sent.
 Manuscripts should be named with the first author’s family name and a key word/short title and submitted by e-mail to one of the two editors:

 Michael, c/o professor Øivind Larsen

 N-0318 Oslo, Norway